Bachelor of Science

 The Bachelor's degree programme in Forestry is characterised by a high proportion of practical experience and amounts to approximately 50 percent over the course of the degree programme.

 As a student of the Forestry degree programme, you can acquire the State-certified Forest Educator certificate while studying.
-You can find information on this under the heading Further Education.
+You can find more information here.

 Limited yes.
 Please clarify further information on this with the student advisory service.